-The College encourages individuals who have experienced what they believe could constitute sexual harassment or sexual violence to speak with someone about what happened so that support can be offered, and the College can respond appropriately.
+The College encourages individuals who have experienced what they believe could constitute sexual harassment to speak with someone about what happened so that support can be offered, and the College can respond appropriately.
 Different individuals associated with the College have different abilities to maintain confidentiality in this area.

-- Some are required to maintain near complete confidentiality; talking to them is sometimes called a "privileged communication." - Some employees are required to report all the details of an incident (including the identities of both the survivor and alleged perpetrator) to the Title IX Coordinator.
-A report to these employees (called "responsible employees") constitutes a report to the College and generally obligates the College to investigate the incident and take appropriate steps to address the situation. - It is also possible to report to a third-party counselor or advocate off campus who may maintain confidentiality and only inform the school that an incident has occurred.
+• Some are required to maintain near complete confidentiality; talking to them is sometimes called a "privileged communication."

+- Some employees are required to report all the details of an incident (including the identities of both the reporting party and responding party to the Title IX Coordinator.
+A report to these employees (called "Responsible Employees") constitutes a report to the College and generally obligates the College to investigate the incident and take appropriate steps to address the situation.
+Additionally, officials with authority to implement corrective measures (Title IX Coordinator and Deputy Title IX Coordinators) must report to the Title IX Coordinator. - It is also possible to report to a third-party counselor or advocate off campus who may maintain confidentiality and only inform the school that an incident has occurred.
 As reporting requirements vary, it is important to discuss confidentiality with the third party prior to speaking with that individual.